Siege of Eshowe

 The siege of Eshowe took place during the Anglo-Zulu War of 1879.
 The siege was part of a three-pronged attack on the Zulu Impis of king Cetshwayo at Ulundi.
 After an incursion as far as Eshowe (then also known as Fort Ekowe or kwaMondi) Colonel Charles Pearson was besieged there for two months by the Zulus.

 Prelude

 No. 1 Column

-No. 1 Column of the British invasion force, under Colonel Charles Pearson, had been ordered to establish an advanced base at Eshowe before continuing the advance upon Ulundi.
-The force crossed the Tugela River from Natal into Zululand on 12 January 1879.
+No. 1 Column of the British invasion force, under Colonel Charles Pearson, had been ordered to establish an advanced base at Eshowe.
+He was to move his forces there rapidly in order to prevent the buildings from being burnt.
+After occupying Eshowe, Pearson was to entrench it and establish a supply base.
+He was to confine his operations to between Eshowe and the Tugela River until word of the other two invading columns' progress reached him.
+The force crossed the Tugela from Natal into Zululand on 12 January 1879.
 The advance was unopposed until 22 January, when a Zulu force attempted to bar their way.
 The British were camped about 4 mi south of the Inyezane River, which they had crossed the previous day, beneath a steep ridge with three spurs leading down towards the river and surrounded by scrub.
 A prominent knoll sat about halfway and there was a small kraal near the left of the crest.